osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

         |
         v
 Plan 3.3: Quartz JDBC HA, shared security, metrics, chaos/load
+     |
+     v
+Phase 3.4: hybrid worker load distribution
 ```

 Plan 3.1 is a prerequisite for Plan 3.2.
-Plan 3.3 depends on both and is the release gate for the full distributed topology.
+Plan 3.3 depends on both and provides the operational measurement foundations for Phase 3.4.
+Phase 3.4 depends on the worker claim/runtime contract and the observability required to measure normalized busy-slot time.
 The overall phase is complete only when:

 - Worker loss produces a new, fully independent attempt within the configured lease/recovery window or a terminal `FAILED` row after the attempt limit.
 - A stale worker cannot mutate PostgreSQL state or advance a watermark after fencing.